stat545ubc-2023/mda-JeromePlumier/README.md

 ## Content Description
 A folder will be created for each milestone.
 - The Milestone 1 Folder contains the files needed for the Milestone 1 submission.
+- The Milestone 2 Folder contains the files needed for the Milestone 2 submission.

 ## Interacting with the repository
 **To run code:** Clone the repository and open the chosen `.Rmd` file using JupyterLab or RStudio.
 The files can then be run.